Skip to main content

 • Reward yourself when you achieve your goal.

 • Having a strong sense of purpose in life is positively correlated with healthy behavior, including exercise (Hooker & Masters, 2016).
-For example, an individual who is exercising to lose weight so that they can spend more quality time with their children is more likely to stay on their exercise regimen as it fits in their larger life goal of being a good parent.
+For example, an individual who exercises to lose weight so that they can spend more quality time with their children is more likely to stay on their exercise regimen, as it aligns with their larger life goal of being a good parent.

 The adage “Go for the smiles, not miles” will help you stay committed to your exercise program.
 To learn more about evidence-based self-management techniques to improve your mental health, check out Dr. Duggal's Author Page.